Reasons for rejection

 d) not bright enough to illuminate the road ahead, eg due to modification, deterioration or an incorrect light source, or

-e) too bright, eg due to the fitment of an HID or LED conversion kit (Note 8) or other incorrect light source (see also reason for rejection 19 below).
+e) too bright, eg due to the fitment of an HID or LED conversion kit (Note 7) or other incorrect light source (see also reason for rejection 16 below), or

 a) a lamp does not operate, or

-b) more than two lamps operate on dipped beam, or
+b) more than the two lamps operate on dipped beam, or

-c) more than four lamps operate on dipped beam on a vehicle first registered anywhere between 1 January 1977 and 31 March 1980, or
+c) more than four lamps operate on dipped beam on a motorcycle first registered anywhere between 1 January 1977 and 31 March 1980, or

 d) the light beam produces an incorrect beam pattern, is not focused, or is reduced or altered, or

-f) the centreline of the light beam projects to the right of the vehicle’s centreline, or projects from the lamp at an angle other than:
+f) the centreline of a lamp’s beam projects to the right of the motorcycle’s centreline, or projects down from the lamp at an angle other than:

-i. as specified by the vehicle or lamp manufacturer, or
+i. as specified by the motorcycle or lamp manufacturer, or

 ii. as specified in Table 4-1-1.